 Two key points:

-- You must take reasonable steps to the check the information
+- You must take reasonable steps to check the information

 - You must not deliberately leave out relevant information.

-Notification to NHS England Area Team of Properly Interested Person status
+Notification to NHS England Area Team of "interested person" status

-A recent change to the National Health Service (Performers Lists) (England) Regulations 2013 places performers under an obligation to inform the NHS England Area Team if they are called to give evidence at an inquest in the capacity of a Properly Interested Person (as opposed to a Witness).
+A change to the National Health Service (Performers Lists) (England) Regulations 2013 places performers under an obligation to inform the NHS England Area Team if they are called to give evidence at an inquest in the capacity of an "interested person" (as opposed to a witness).

 The relevant regulation is 9(2)(h) and a link to the relevant section of National Health Service (Performers Lists) (England) Regulations 2013 can be found here.

-Please note that the definition of Properly Interested Person status can now be found at Section 47(2)(f) (and not Rule 20(2)(d)/ Rule 24) of the Coroners and Justice Act (2009), a link to which can be found here.
+Please note that the definition of an interested person can now be found at Section 47(2)(f) (and not Rule 20(2)(d)/ Rule 24) of the Coroners and Justice Act (2009), a link to which can be found here.

-If a GP is called to give evidence at an inquest, they should establish as to whether or not they are being called in the capacity of a Properly Interested Person or a Witness in order to determine as to whether or not they are under an obligation to inform the NHS England Area Team.
+If a GP is called to give evidence at an inquest, they should establish whether or not they are being called in the capacity of an interested person or a witness in order to determine whether or not they are under an obligation to inform the NHS England Area Team.